econ-ark/REMARK/README.md

 	  * Tell the user roughly how long execution takes on a machine that satisfies those requirements
 	  * Get the user's permission before proceeding
 * `do_all.py` should produce all of the results that the tool is capable of generating
-   * For example, ideally for a reproduction or replication, it should produce all of the tables and figures of the associated paper
+   * For a reproduction, it should produce substantially all of the tables and figures of the associated paper
+   * For a replication, it should produce what the author judges to be a characteristic set of the results of the paper
    * When executed, it should:
       * Inform the user of the minimal resources required for execution (RAM, processor speed, etc)
 	  * Tell the user roughly how long execution takes on a machine that satisfies those requirements